Danielaleite/BeCOOless/video/script.md

 (Business plan)

-BeCOO-Less supports local business!
+BeCOOless supports local business!
 By partnering up with chain and local supermarkets, we are able to obtain the most accurate data for the carbon emission of each product.
 Additionally, we'll help supermarkets understand their customers, and how to better serve their needs for greener products.
 Premium